Burhan Sönmez: Labyrinth

 Labyrinth was published in 2018.
 It is the story of Boratin, a blues singer, who attempts suicide by jumping off the Bosphorus Bridge in Istanbul, but opens his eyes in hospital.
-He loses his memory and can't remember why he wished to end his life.
+He loses his memory and cannot remember why he wished to end his life.
 He remembers only things that are unrelated to himself, but confuses their time.
 When he sees the figurine of Jesus and the Virgin Mary he recognises them but he cannot work out whether they lived thousands of years ago or just few years ago.
 He knows the Ottoman Empire fell, and that the last sultan died, but has no idea when.
 From the confusion of his social and individual memory, he is faced with two questions.
 The first is related to the body.
 Does physical recognition provide a sense of identity?
-The second question concerns the mind.
+The second concerns the mind.
 Which is more liberating for a man, or a society: knowing the past, or forgetting it?
 Labyrinth, embroidered with Borgesian micro-stories, flows smoothly on the surface while traversing sharp bends beneath the current.

 Stone and Shadow

-Stone and Shadow, published in 2021, and received Orhan Kemal Novel Award in 2022, is the story of Avdo, a tombstone craftsman, whose life tells the social history of modern Turkey.
+Stone and Shadow, published in 2021, received the Orhan Kemal Novel Award in 2022.
+It was shortlisted for the Premio Strega Europeo in 2023, and is currently on the longlist of the Dublin Literary Award (2024).
+It is the story of Avdo, a tombstone craftsman, whose life tells the social history of modern Turkey.
 His life journey gets involved with many other lives that reflects different cultural backgrounds including Christians, Sunni Muslims, Alawites, Turks, Kurds, Armenians.
 Avdo's story starts in the city of Mardin as an orphan.
 He is being protected by an Assyrian man who teaches him the art of sculpting tombstones.
 He travels from city to city and comes across Elif, the only love of his life, in a small Anatolian village.
 Avdo's dreams get shattered there when he has to kill two village men.

 The story opens in the 1980s, during the times of military coup, in Istanbul.
 The story-line constantly shifts between the past and future.
 Alongside the contemporary period, the story of different times like Ottoman era, and of different places in the Middle East and Europe eventually creates an encompassing historical map of many different societies.
 By moving from one scene to another, the story collects all fragments one by one to form a whole picture in the end.